 Once the protocol has recognized the topology and port roles, the deadlock free mechanism can identify potential CDB points in the network and then adapt the forwarding plane to break the buffer dependencies.
 Figure 26 shows how potential CDB points in the topology can be recognized.
 In a properly operating Clos network, there is no CDB and flows will typically traverse a switch ingress and egress port pair that has three of four possible port orientation combinations.
 The flow may pass from a port oriented as a downlink to a port oriented as an uplink.
-In the spine of the network, the flow may pass from a port oriented as a downlink to another port oriented as a downlink.
+In the spine of the network, the flow may pass from a port oriented is destination, the flow may pass from a port oriented as an uplink.
 Finally, as the flow reaches its destination, the flow may pass from a port oriented as an uplink to a port oriented as a downlink.
 A CDB may exist in the case where a flow has been rerouted and now passes from a port oriented as an uplink to another port oriented as an uplink.